-Opening Nights is committed to providing our university and local communities creative, cultural experiences at no cost.
-Each event is custom-selected to educate, illuminate and inspire.
+Opening Nights in Class is committed to providing our university and local communities creative, cultural experiences at no cost to participants.
+Each event is designed to educate, illuminate and inspire.

 AT&T High School Series